fangdreth/MBAACC-Extended-Training-Mode/README.md

 + New "EXTENDED SETTINGS" menu
 + All features are available in-game instead of needing you to look at a separate program
++ Navigate through the menu with FN1 and FN2
 + Will re-attach to MBAACC without requiring you to close the mod
 + ENEMY REVERSAL
 	+ Replaces ENEMY ACTION